 Mexico Cover Letter Writing Guide

-Work abroad sounds like an adventure to many people.
-However, jobs in Mexico need more than just the obvious Mexican cover letter and Mexico CV writing and translation - they require thorough preparation.
+Working abroad sounds like an adventure to many people.
+However, jobs in Mexico need more than just the obvious Mexico cover letter and Mexico CV writing and translation - they require thorough preparation for Mexico job interview.
 You will experience problems that probably did not even cross your mind when you decided to apply for employment in Mexico.

 The purpose of your cover letter is to make sure that the recipient will read your CV

 In Mexico, the terms “CV” and “resume” are interchangeable.
 Your Mexico cover letter should accompany your CV or resume, whether e-mailed, posted on a job site, mailed or hand-delivered to an employer.

 When applying for a job in Mexico, you need to apply in the same language as the job advertisement is written in.
 Depending on the company write in Spanish to Mexican companies and submit a bilingual application (in English and Spanish) to international ones.

 Knowledge of Spanish is expected.
 You need to accept that not knowing the language will put you at a real disadvantage from the local job seekers as it is necessary to cope with daily office life and life outside work.

 It is common to send a one-page cover letter with your CV.
 A cover letter should not repeat your CV.
 Your cover letter is the very first thing an employer will see.
 It is a sales tool.
 You need to focus on the position you are looking for.
 You need to convince the person reading your letter that you are the best candidate for a potential interview or position.